Latin script

 The Latin script, also known as the Roman script, is a writing system based on the letters of the classical Latin alphabet, derived from a form of the Greek alphabet which was in use in the ancient Greek city of Cumae in Magna Graecia.
 The Greek alphabet was altered by the Etruscans, and subsequently their alphabet was altered by the Ancient Romans.
 Several Latin-script alphabets exist, which differ in graphemes, collation and phonetic values from the classical Latin alphabet.

 The Latin script is the basis of the International Phonetic Alphabet (IPA), and the 26 most widespread letters are the letters contained in the ISO basic Latin alphabet, which are the same letters as the English alphabet.

-Latin script is the basis for the largest number of alphabets of any writing system and is the most widely adopted writing system in the world.
+The Latin script is the basis for the largest number of alphabets of any writing system and is the most widely adopted writing system in the world.
 Latin script is used as the standard method of writing the languages of Western and Central Europe, most of sub-Saharan Africa, the Americas, and Oceania, as well as many languages in other parts of the world.

 Name

 The script is either called Latin script or Roman script, in reference to its origin in ancient Rome (though some of the capital letters are Greek in origin).
-In the context of transliteration, the term "romanization" (British English: "romanisation") is often found.
-Unicode uses the term "Latin" as does the International Organization for Standardization (ISO).
+In the context of transliteration, the term romanization is often found.
+Unicode uses the term Latin as does the International Organization for Standardization (ISO).

 The numeral system is called the Roman numeral system, and the collection of the elements is known as the Roman numerals.
-The numbers 1, 2, 3 ... are Latin/Roman script numbers for the Hindu–Arabic numeral system.
+The numbers 1, 2, 3 ... are Latin/Roman script numbers for the Hindu–Arabic numeral system, also known as Western Arabic numerals.